Kong/docs.konghq.com/app/_src/gateway/production/monitoring/health-check.md

 ### Traditional mode

-In Traditional mode, the conditions that must be fulfilled simultaneously for the traditional mode are:
+In Traditional mode, the endpoint returns 200 OK when all of the following conditions are met:

 1. Successful connection to the database
 2. Successful initial build of all routers for all workers